Stocks rise after three days of losses, Bitcoin drops 11% - WTMJ

-Stocks were posting strong gains in early trading Thursday, following three days of losses and the biggest one-day drop in the S&P 500 since February.
+Stocks were posting strong gains in midday trading Thursday, following three days of losses and the biggest one-day drop in the S&P 500 since February.

-Technology stocks, which were hurt hard earlier in the week, were among the bigger gainers in early trading.
-Apple, Microsoft, Facebook and Amazon were all up 1% or more.
+Technology stocks, which were hurt hard earlier in the week, were among the bigger gainers.
+Apple, Microsoft, and Facebook were all up 1% or more.

-The S&P 500 Index was up 1.2% as of 10:05 a.m.
+The S&P 500 was up 1% as of 11:47 a.m.
 Eastern.
-The Dow Jones Industrial Average was up 1.2% as well while the tech-heavy Nasdaq Composite was up 1.5%.
+The Dow Jones Industrial Average was up 367 points, or 1.1%, to 33,955 and the tech-heavy Nasdaq Composite was up 0.5%.
 It’s not uncommon for markets to reverse direction after sharp gains or losses over a period of days as investors reassess markets and pause during period of volatility.

 Rising prices reflect growing economic activity after last year’s global shutdown to fight the coronavirus pandemic.
 However investors worry inflation might disrupt the recovery or prompt central banks to withdraw stimulus and near-zero interest rates.